 Three top entrepreneurs and consultants collaborate in this book to teach the reader how to view work and life through a fresh lens that revolves around uncovering projects that you love to do and finding people and opportunities to support your dream and talents.

 This book offers the reader a three-part framework that includes heart, head, and habits.
-It teaches the reader how to redefine “hustling” as the best path to success by owning your own your dreams, creating your own luck, developing your potential, and staying true to yourself.
+It teaches the reader how to redefine “hustling” as the best path to success by owning your own dreams, creating your own luck, developing your potential, and staying true to yourself.

 Readers enjoy this book because it goes beyond a normal inspirational career guide and aims to change the way people work and live to teach people how to allow themselves to succeed in our ambivalent world.

-This book is written very sincerely any many will gain from Neil's particular approach to accomplishing their goals.
+This motivational book is written very sincerely any many will gain from Neil's particular approach to accomplishing their goals.
 If you have read previous books written by this author and have enjoyed the style, this book will certainly not disappoint.

 This international bestseller has helped people worldwide achieve fulfillment in their lives through a message of faith and inspiration.
 This book was written to help people achieve happiness and satisfaction in their lives while also believing that their lives are worthwhile.

 This small book offers a lot of inspiration without adding a lot of fluff.
 It is very to-the-point and cleanly written.
 This is a great book to keep around and reference for a boost of motivation.

-15. The 4-Hour Workweek by Timothy Ferris
+16. The 4-Hour Workweek by Timothy Ferris

 First of all, I DO read everything he writes, and I like it all.
 4 Hour Workweek specifically, really put a “title” on what I was already doing.
 It was inspirational, motivational, and transformational for anyone trying to make a living online.

-My slight problem comes from the fact that the book seems to promise a path to how to achieve a truly passive career online, when in reality, any such book would be impossible.
+My slight problem comes from the fact that the book seems to promise a path to how to achieve a truly passive career online when, in reality, any such book would be impossible.
 There are too many things that change and too many variables to get everything you need to learn into a single book.

-If you take it for what it is however, a motivational book to INSPIRE you to go out and learn what you need to know, then it is unsurpassed.
+If you take it for what it is, however, a motivational book to INSPIRE you to go out and learn what you need to know, then it is unsurpassed.

-This book aims to teach the reader how to ignore the little things in life that might drive you crazy.
+This classic inspirational book aims to teach the reader how to ignore the little things in life that might drive you crazy.
 The author uses thoughtful and insightful language to teach the reader how to calm down during a hurried and chaotic life.

 The reader can learn how to put things into perspective by implementing small changes such as choosing one's battles and learning to accept imperfection.
 The reader will also learn about mindfulness, living in the moment, giving other people the spotlight, trusting intuitions, and living every day to its fullest.